mavas/tensorflow-certificate/README.md

 - [Google Colab](https://colab.research.google.com) has made it very easy to do everything you need in TensorFlow, using only the web browser.
 I have indeed dealt with the various issues regarding just installing TensorFlow, like making sure your CPU has the appropriate instruction set, managing a Python virtual environment via pip, maybe using Bazel to build it from source to build a Python wheel, etc., even Docker.
 But with Colab, everything is entirely in the cloud and in the web browser, and it's free, and you can import TensorFlow and it just works.
 It also integrates with GitHub very well, so it's a perfect combination for practing 100% of everything required for the exam.

 - In addition to the exam guide, you can also get [the candidate technical guide](https://www.tensorflow.org/extras/cert/Setting_Up_TF_Developer_Certificate_Exam.pdf), which is useful for if and when you actually physically take the exam (but it might also be useful for the first item on the "Skills checklist").

+- Credits to the creators of the Udacity and Coursera courses.
+I did actually *start* one of the courses and watched the videos and explanations and followed the exercises and such.
+"I don't know about you but I can play with this stuff all day."